Capability Analysis with JMP

 What is Process Capability Analysis?

-Process capability measures how well the process performs to meet given specified outcome.
-It indicates the conformance of a process to meet given requirements or specifications.
-Capability analysis helps to better understand the performance of the process with respect to meeting customer’s specifications and identify process improvement opportunities.
+Process capability measures how well a process meets a specified outcome.
+It indicates whether a process conforms to specified requirements or specifications.
+Capability analysis helps assess the process's performance in meeting customer specifications and identify opportunities for improvement.

 Process Capability Analysis Steps